SEKOIA-IO/documentation/docs/xdr/xdr_quick_start.md

 ## Out of scope content

-The configuration of your User Center, available [here](https://docs.sekoia.io/getting_started/).
+The full guide on how to create and setup an account, create and invite users to a community, manage roles, permissions and notifications and much more, is available [here](https://docs.sekoia.io/getting_started/).

 ## Let's get started